 — Emma Pringle, King Edwards VI High School

 8. Get Clearer Results with 1% Salt Solution

 Running felt tip chromatography (or any ink chromatography) with 1% salt solution gives much better separation and clearer results.

 Attach a test tube to the side of reagent bottles with a rubber band and put a pipette in the tube.
 This is great for preventing cross-contamination of chemicals in lessons.

 — Lynn Hill, Malmesbury School

 Use wire coat hangers to keep 4mm wires with crocodile clips in order.
-Label the coat hanger using a sticky label with the length of the wire and clip the wires to the bottom part of the coat hanger.
-Easily keep different length wires together.
+Label the coat hanger using a sticky label with the length of the wire, and clip the wires to the bottom part of the coat hanger to easily keep different length wires together.

 — Andrew Davy, John Whitgift Academy

 11. Remove Stubborn Stains